Skip to content

 Q05Why can't I pay for Syrian phosphate in USD?

-Q06Does GEGMR publish a phosphate price list?
+Q06Does GECOPHAM publish a phosphate price list?

-Q08Is GEGMR phosphate subject to REACH regulation?
+Q08Is Syrian state-mined phosphate subject to REACH regulation?

 Phosphate rock is a REACH-registered substance.
 EU importers must confirm that their existing REACH registration covers Syrian G4 origin.
 The chemical composition of Syrian G4 phosphate is equivalent to other phosphate rock registrations — the origin alone does not require a new registration if your existing DNNSA or SIEF registration covers the substance.
 Confirm with your REACH responsible person before the first import.